10 Ways to use social media as a teaching tool in the classroom

 Start using social media in the classroom with Flocabulary

 Quite quickly, the internet has shown us the role social media can play as a teaching tool.
 Whether from a teacher online or a de facto educator who is just so good at breaking down concepts or outlining steps for a project, social networks are designed for us to connect, collaborate, commiserate, and celebrate.
 The lines between IRL (in real life) friends and online friends continue to be redefined, and this new age of pen pals is rich with information and entertainment.
-Do seek out how you can use social media for education purposes.
+Do seek out how you can use social media for educational purposes.
 Communicate with students to learn whom they follow and why.
 Be vigilant about the impact on students, and remember to overemphasize the need for digital citizenship norms to continue creating a positive school culture.

 New to Flocabulary?
 Teachers can sign up for a trial to access our lesson videos and assessment activities.
 Administrators can get in touch with us to learn more about unlocking the full power of Flocabulary through Flocabulary Plus.